th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/configuration.md

 - [Intent Handling](/pages/knowledge/intent-handling)

 I'll go through the settings with the order on the settings page.
-You can find the settings page on ``<ip of your raspberry>:12101``, and then at the gears on the left.
+You can find the settings page on ``<ip of your Raspberry Pi>:12101``, and then at the gears on the left.
-To apply all settings you need to click th e save button on the top or bottom, your raspberry will restart.
+To apply all settings you need to click th e save button on the top or bottom, your Raspberry Pi will restart.

 ## 1. [MQTT](/pages/knowledge/mqtt#what-is-mqtt)
 For background information click on the topic header.